hertzmann/hertzmann.github.io/_posts/2024-03-15-computer-graphics-research.md

 In short, the proposed goals in computer graphics research are:

-* _Engineering/design_: Build useful tools for people to create pictures, video, and other visual media, and
+* _Engineering/design_: Build useful tools for people to create pictures, video, and other visual media.
-* _Science_: Create generative models of pictures, video, and other visual media for scientific understanding.
+* _Science_: Create generative models of the kinds of pictures and video we see in the real world.

 These goals overlap substantially, and, in many cases, one can drive the other.
 I don't think you can describe the scope of the field or its impacts without both.